What is the Job Pipeline?

 Using the Pipeline

-Use the filters in the top right to get the data you're after.
-You can find some suggestions below:
+On any of the tabs, you can use the filters in the top right to get the data you're after.
+Here are some suggestions on what to use these filters for:

-Filter by pipeline stage (e.g., CVs sent, 1st Interview, Offer, Placed), to understand the total activities across jobs, at each specific stage of your pipeline.
-For example, filtering by 'CVs sent' will bring up the total number of jobs with activity at the 'CVs sent' stage:
+βFilter by pipeline stage (e.g. CV sent, 1st Interview, Offer, Placed), to understand the total activities across jobs, at each specific stage of your pipeline.
+For example, filtering by 'CV sent' will bring up the total number of jobs with activity up to 'CV sent' stage:

-π‘ The job statuses available here are completely dependent on your CRM setup.
+π‘ The job types and job statuses displayed here are variable, depending on your CRM setup.

 Use the job added filter to view your job pipeline according to when the job was added.
 For example, filter by this week or last week to view all jobs added recently and ensure you are driving activities for these jobs, during a weekly check-in with your team for example.